Start with a Book

-Washington DC for Kids
+Washington DC for Kids: Places to Go

 DC is a great place for kids.
 So get out and explore the city and its museums, zoos, parks, festivals, and more.
 There are lots of opportunities for hands-on learning, and most stuff is free.